 You have to be your biggest advocate.
 It’s not about being arrogant or over confident.
 It’s about recognising your successes and celebrating them.
 Having the confidence to tell people about what you do with passion and conviction and saying “look at me, I’m worthy, I’m good at what I do and I’m bloody great” because at the end of the day no one is going to do it for you.

-Use awards like the EVAS to be a platform to ‘up’ your marketing game, raise your profile and shout about your successes – and I hope to meet you at the awards in 2021!
+Use awards like the EVAS to be a platform to ‘up’ your marketing game, raise your profile and shout about your successes – Good Luck!